Benefiting Texas Libraries and Literacy

-The Texas Book Festival (TBF) is a non-profit organization that celebrates authors and their contributions to the culture of literacy, ideas, and imagination.
-Thanks to the generosity of individuals, foundations, and businesses, the annual Book Festival is FREE and open to the public.
-In addition to the Festival weekend, the Texas Book Festival supports literary and literacy programs year-round and across Texas.
+The Texas Book Festival (TBF) is a nonprofit organization whose mission connects authors and readers through experiences that celebrate the culture of literacy, ideas, and imagination.
+Thanks to the generosity of our sponsors and donors, the annual Texas Book Festival Weekend is free and open to the public.
+In addition to the Festival Weekend, the TBF supports literary and literacy programs year-round and across Texas.

 One of the largest and most prestigious literary festivals in the country, the annual Texas Book Festival features 275+ nationally and critically recognized authors, 20+ venues including the State Capitol, 80+ exhibitors, live music, local food trucks, family activities, and countless opportunities to meet authors and fellow book lovers.
 Founded in 1995 by First Lady Laura Bush, the Festival has hosted thousands of notable and award-winning authors over the years, including Min Jin Lee, Walter Isaacson, Attica Locke, Margaret Atwood, Robert Caro, Sandra Cisneros, Salman Rushdie, Cheryl Strayed, Walter Mosley, Molly Shannon, Frank McCourt, Ziggy Marley, Liz Carpenter, Doris Kearns Goodwin, and many, many others.

 The 2018 Texas Book Festival will be held October 27-28, 2018.
 The Festival runs from 10 a.m. – 5 p.m. on Saturday and 11 a.m. – 5 p.m. on Sunday.
 The Texas Book Festival Weekend is free and open to the public and takes place in Austin, Texas, at the State Capitol and surrounding grounds.

 The Texas Book Festival has given more than $2.8 million in library grants, providing much-needed collections funding to libraries in every corner of the state.